raspberrypi/documentation/remote-access/ssh/passwordless.md

 ssh-add
 ```

-If this did not work, delete your keys with `rm ~/.ssh/id*` and follow the instructions again.
+If this does not work, you can get assistance on the [Raspberry Pi forums](/forums/viewforum.php?f=63).

-You can also send files over SSH using the `scp` command (secure copy).
+**Note:** you can also send files over SSH using the `scp` command (secure copy).
 See the [SCP guide](scp.md) for more information.

-## Let macOS store your passphrase so you don't have to enter it each time
+## Store the passphrase in the macOS keychain

-If you're using macOS and after verifying that your new key allows you to connect, you can optionally choose to store the passphrase for your key in the macOS Keychain.
-This will make it so that you don't have to enter the passphrase each time you connect to your Pi.
+If you are using macOS, and after verifying that your new key allows you to connect, you have the option of storing the passphrase for your key in the macOS keychain.
+This allows you to connect to your Raspberry Pi without entering the passphrase.

 Run the following command to store it in your keychain: